culveyhouse/tradingview-indicator-1/README.md

    - **Volume lookback (days)**: rolling window for average volume when evaluating 3x impulse volume (default `90`, capped internally to 1000 bars for efficiency).
 The script automatically re-arms for new impulses only when flat and not currently tracking one.
    - **Max bars in trade**: hard time stop in bars (default `60`).
    - **Risk/Reward target (R)**: single target in R multiples (default `1.5`).
+6. Entries require the very next candle after a 3x impulse to close between 50–70% of that impulse’s body; no later pullbacks will trigger.
+Pullback zones are no longer plotted as persistent horizontal lines to keep the chart clean.
-6. Run **Add Alert** with the built-in alertconditions for automated notifications.
+7. Run **Add Alert** with the built-in alertconditions for automated notifications.

 ## File Structure